Trones21/CycleWise/README.md

 - [ ] Generate Markdown templates for plans and retrospectives.
 - [ ] CLI for adding projects and updating tasks.
 - [ ] JSON export for analytics.
+- [ ] Retrospective JSON export with task IDs and statuses.
+- [ ] Integration with `goldmark` for Markdown parsing.
+- [ ] Prompt for project selection and carryover tasks.

 ### Future Enhancements
-- [ ] Web-based dashboard for progress visualization.
-- [ ] Integration with third-party tools like Trello or Notion.
-- [ ] Centralized JSON storage for long-term task tracking.

----

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.

----

-## License

-CycleWise is licensed under the [MIT License](LICENSE).

----

-## Contact

-For questions or feedback, please contact cyclewise@gmailisprofessional.com
+- TBD